 TRS enters into contracts that convey control of the right to use an underlying asset for a period of time, as specified in the contract, in an exchange or exchange-like transaction.
 For eligible contracts with a term greater than 12 months, TRS records intangible right-to-use lease assets and a related lease liability at the commencement date of the lease.
 The Standard Lease liability, on the Statement of Fiduciary Net Position, represents TRS's obligation to make lease payments arising from the lease and are measured at the present value of expected lease payments over the term of the lease.
 The contract does not provide information about the discount rate implicit in the lease.
 Therefore, TRS has elected to use its incremental borrowing rate of 1.65% at commencement date July 1, 2021 to calculate the present value of the expected lease payments.
 The intangible right-to-use building lease asset, under Assets Used in Plan Operations on the Statement of Fiduciary Net Position, is based on the initial measure of the lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
 The State of Montana has adopted a capitalization threshold of \$100,000 for intangible right-to-use lease assets.
-Intangible right-to-use lease assets are amortized over the term of the contract and the useful life of the underlying asset.
-Interest expense is recognized ratably over the contract term.
+Intangible right-to-use lease assets are amortized over the term of the contract term.

 TRS negotiated a 19-year lease for office space in February 2019, at the location of 100 North Park Avenue, Helena, MT.
 The lease is payable monthly.
-The lease agreement contains a termination clause whereby TRS can terminate the lease for any reason after June 30, 2022, by providing 729 days (2 year) notice.
+The lease agreement contains a termination clause whereby TRS can terminate the lease for any reason, by providing 729 days (2 year) notice.
 TRS is not expected to terminate the lease and therefore, the lease liability and right-to-use asset include the entire lease period.
 The building lease expires on June 30, 2038.
 The lease provides for increases in future minimum annual rental payments based on an escalation scale of 3% per year.
 Since, these future increases are considered likely, they are included in the measurement of the lease liability.